 During POST, BIOS will determine if the floppy disk drive installed is 40 or 80 tracks.
-360K type is 40 tracks while 760K, 1.2M and 1.44M are all 80 tracks.
+360K type is 40 tracks while 760K.
+1.2M and 1.44M are all 80 tracks.

-Enabled BIOS searches for floppy disk drive to determine if it is 40 or 80 tracks.
+addition of the first transfer that the first transfer tr Enabled BIOS searches for floppy disk drive to determine if it is 40 or 80 tracks.
 Note that BIOS can not tell from 720K, 1.2M or 1.44M drive type as they are all 80 tracks.
 Disabled BIOS will not search for the type of floppy disk drive by track number.
 Note that there will not be any warning message if the drive installed is 360K.